-Below find information on the classes I am teaching, have taught, and would like to teach.
+Below you can find information on the classes I am teaching, have taught, and if I have anything new in development.
 When available, I include a link to the most current syllabus for the course.

 Courses Currently Teaching